Dialectal Layers in West Iranian: a Hierarchical Dirichlet Process Approach to Linguistic Relationships: Appendix

 Marginalizing out the discrete variable $\boldsymbol z$ yields the following likelihood:

 The posterior distributions of $\boldsymbol \theta,\boldsymbol \phi$ can be used to reconstruct the probability that a given data point is associated with a given dialect component:

-We place uninformative $\text{Gamma}(1,1)$ priors over $\delta$ and $\gamma$, since we do not know {\it a priori} the degree to which data points within a given language should be dispersed across components, or how many components we should expect to find.
-We fix $\alpha$, the concentration parameter of the symmetric Dirichlet prior over each dialect component's {\sc sound change} distributions, at $.0001$ to encourage sparse sound change distributions.
+I place uninformative $\text{Gamma}(1,1)$ priors over $\delta$ and $\gamma$, since we do not know {\it a priori} the degree to which data points within a given language should be dispersed across components, or how many components we should expect to find.
+I fix $\alpha$, the concentration parameter of the symmetric Dirichlet prior over each dialect component's {\sc sound change} distributions, at $.0001$ to encourage sparse sound change distributions.

-We carry out inference using ADVI \citep{Kucukelbiretal2017} in PyMC3 \citep{Salvatieretal2016}.
+I carry out inference using ADVI \citep{Kucukelbiretal2017} in PyMC3 \citep{Salvatieretal2016}.
 ADVI allows users to define flexible and complex differentiable Bayesian models using a wide range of prior distributions over parameters.
 Certain probability distributions have constrained support: e.g., all samples from the Dirichlet distribution must be simplices summing to one; all samples from the Gamma distribution must be greater than zero.
 Parameters are mapped to unconstrained space and approximated with Gaussian variational posterior distributions, the parameters of which can be straightforwardly optimized using stochastic gradient descent.
-In mean-field ADVI, variational posteriors consist of independent Gaussian distributions, whereas in full-rank ADVI, variational posteriors make up a multivariate Gaussian distribution with non-diagonal covariance; we employ mean-field ADVI for simplicity.
-We optimize the model's variational parameters over 4 separate initializations of 100000 iterations each, monitoring the evidence lower bound (ELBO) for convergence.
+In mean-field ADVI, variational posteriors consist of independent Gaussian distributions, whereas in full-rank ADVI, variational posteriors make up a multivariate Gaussian distribution with non-diagonal covariance; I employ mean-field ADVI for simplicity.
+I optimize the model's variational parameters over 4 separate initializations of 100000 iterations each, monitoring the evidence lower bound (ELBO) for convergence.
 The learning rate and $\beta_1$ parameter of the Adam optimizer \citep{KingmaBa2014} are set to $.01$ and $.8$, respectively.
-Posterior samples for each parameter are generated by drawing 500 samples from the fitted variational posterior.\footnote{Code can be found at \url{https://github.com/chundrac/w_ir_layers} .}
+Posterior samples for each parameter are generated by drawing 500 samples from the fitted variational posterior.